Add an external MCP server in StudioAssist

 - Title (Optional): the title is the display name of the server.
 You can have servers with the same name, but we highly recommend giving unique titles to servers.

 - Click OK.
-The server loads for a while then expands to display its tool list.
+The server is now added.
+You can expand to view its tool list.

 -